Thousands of rural families benefited from Castlederg restaurant free meals initiative

+Indeed, Colin said it is "probably the one and only time the Red Pepper will be the busiest restaurant in Ireland".

-Unfortunately, however, funding has dried up meaning the initiative has come to an end.
+Unfortunately, however, funding has dried up meaning the initiative must be halted this Friday.
 That is regretful and a real shame, admits Colin.

 "It has been really, really popular, especially in the rural areas such as Aghyaran and Spamount where people have been quite reliant on it," said Colin.